 The relationship between career choice and the time it takes to get a job are among the most important factors affecting graduate unemployment, including in South Africa.

-Trusting in the continuing power of prestige to open employers' doors is a dangerous strategy, say Alejandro Caballero and Sean Gallagher.
+Universities must embrace work-integrated-learning, rather than trusting in the continuing power of prestige to open employers' doors is a dangerous strategy, say Alejandro Caballero and Sean Gallagher.